base-buzz/brand-kit-main/guides/editorial-style-guide.md

 **Be a bridge**

 Assume your audience includes crypto newcomers.
 Use analogies and examples to make clear connections between the tools and platforms people know and the future Base Buzz is building.

+**Platform-Specific Messaging Guidelines**

+When discussing Base Buzz features, emphasize benefits over technical complexity:

+- **NFT Moments**: "Turn your best posts into collectible moments" not "Mint ERC-721 tokens from social content"
+- **Post-to-Earn**: "Get rewarded for creating great content" not "Earn utility tokens through engagement algorithms"
+- **Community Ownership**: "Your content, your rules" not "Decentralized data sovereignty"
+- **Creator Windows**: "Authors get first dibs on minting their posts" not "Priority access periods for content originators"

+**Target Audience Messaging**

+- **For Creators**: Focus on monetization, ownership, and direct fan relationships
+- **For Collectors**: Emphasize cultural moments, supporting creators, and rare digital assets
+- **For Crypto Users**: Highlight Base integration, token utility, and DeFi opportunities
+- **For Newcomers**: Lead with familiar social features, then introduce Web3 benefits

 ## Tone and Voice